ASSAULT ATTORNEY: HOUSTON & GALVESTON TX

 How do you Beat an Assault Charge?
 Get an Experience Houston Assault Attorney!

-Consult with an attorney right away.
+Consult with an assault attorney right away.
 As you can tell, assault charges in Texas can be very serious, and the penalties can be harsh.
 The attorneys at Walker & Taylor will provide experienced legal representation to help fight the charges.
 Contact the firm for a free case evaluation by calling (281) 668-9957 today!